fabnicol/Mercury-array2d2/README.md

 Just run `make` (or `make clean` to clean up the build).
 A small test file will be compiled together with the library.
+To just build the library, run `mmakefile depend && mmakefile`